 This study is important because recent lab animal studies suggest that longer term omeprazole use in humans may increase the risk of certain stomach cancers.
 Understandably, this raised concerns among vets about the long-term use of omeprazole in dogs.
 However, the 7-year study mentioned previously did not show any evidence of stomach cancer development in any of the study dogs.

-It is worth remembering though that long-term acid suppression might make it easier for certain bacteria to invade the stomach.
-If the dog vomits, then aspirates stomach contents, this could lead to a severe lung infection.
+It is worth remembering, though, that long-term acid suppression might make it easier for certain bacteria to invade the stomach.
+If the dog vomits, then aspirates stomach contents, this could lead to severe pneumonia in dogs.

 Are there dogs who should not take omeprazole?